-Preheat your oven to 325°.
+Preheat the oven to 325°.
 Spread cashews evenly on 1 or 2 half sheet baking pans, trying not to crowd them.

 *The recipe uses 1 lb of cashews, so adjust your amounts for the herb butter if you are using the entire 2.5 lbs.

 I use the roasted and salted cashews as they are the most readily available and have already adjusted the salt in the recipe to accommodate the extra salt.
 If using roasted, unsalted you may have to increase your salt slightly.